Test-time reward-guided alignment of language models by importance sampling on pre-logit space: Algorithm

 \section{Algorithm}

 Algorithm~\ref{Alg} is the pseudo code of AISP.
 First, we generate $V^i$ from the prior distribution in Line~\ref{code:vgen} and generate responses $y(V^i)$ in Lines~\ref{code:TimeFor}-\ref{code:end_gen}.
 Line~\ref{code:dec} decodes a token based on pre-logit.
 Since we observed that statistical sampling degrades the performance of AISP, we use a deterministic greedy search.
+The operation $\bm{y}_{<t}^i\mathbin\Vert y_t^i$ is concatenating the past token sequence with the $t$-th token.
 Next, we evaluate reward values for each $\y(V^i)$ in Line~\ref{code:rw}.
 Line~\ref{code:ybp} stores the best response during AISP because we select the best $\y$ among $n\kappa$ samples as the results like BoN.
-After reward evaluation, we update $\hat{U}$ in Lien~\ref{code:Update}.
-Finally, we generate $\y(U^*)$ as a last candidate of response and compare it with $\y_{\mathrm{best}}$.
+After reward evaluation, we update $\hat{U}$ in Line~\ref{code:Update}.
+After the $\kappa$ iteration, we obtain the best response $\y_{best}$ in $n\kappa$ generation.
+We skip generation of the response for $U^{\kappa+1}$.
 Note that though adaptive importance sampling generally uses $n\kappa$ samples, i.e., all generating samples, at the last iteration, we only use the $n$ generated samples for each iteration due to computational cost.
-If we need multiple responses, AISP can be modified to output the set of $\y$ by using top-$k$ in Lines~\ref{code:max_op} and \ref{code:max_op2}.